 Re: an accountant (2019) – whether an ‘investment club’ constituted a collective investment scheme and so regulated activity for the purposes of establishing a right to recover property transferred to it.

 ICC International Arbitration (2018) – a claim for commissions due following the sale of satellite communication equipment to the Turkish Navy.

 Norddeutsche Landesbank Girozentrale (2018) – acting for the claimant bank to recover payments due under a finance agreement entered into by a member of a prominent royal family to facilitate the purchase of an aircraft.

-Pinisetty v Manikonda (2018) – concerning the degree of certainty required to enforce an informal agreement for the sale of a business and associated property by way of proprietary estoppel and thereafter in respect of restitutionary remedies.
+Pinisetty v Manikonda (2018) (and thereafter on appeal) – concerning the degree of certainty required to enforce an informal agreement for the sale of a business and associated property by way of proprietary estoppel.

 Patel v Patel (2017) – trial over several weeks to establish the beneficial ownership of property in England and to defend the setting aside of property and business transactions said to have been undertaken fraudulently and/or in breach of fiduciary duty.